 - Articles of Domestication: The filing fee for Articles of Domestication with the Montana Secretary of State is $70.00 for conversion.

-- Dissolving your Montana LLC: The fee for filing the Montana Articles of Dissolution with the Montana Secretary of State is $15.
+- Dissolution of Montana LLC: The fee for filing the Montana Articles of Dissolution with the Montana Secretary of State is $15.

 Confirm the Change